 Underlying Conditions

-If your cat has a pre-existing health condition, seek veterinary advice before introducing a new supplement.
+If your cat has a pre-existing condition, consult a veterinarian before adding MSM to their routine.

 Interactions with Medications